lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 Here's a simple, real world problem to solve using Akka Streams.

-> Given a reverse time series of stock quotes (that is, most recent quote first) and a sliding window size, compute the simple moving average (SMA) for each quote in the series
+> Given a reverse time series of stock quotes (that is, most recent quote first) and a sliding window size, compute the simple moving average (SMA) of the closing price for each quote in the series

 ![Akka Streams Moving Average Data]({{ site.url }}/images/Akka Streams Moving Average Data.png)